 2012 – Becoming the only agency in California to host a State AmeriCorps Program that focuses on delivering health and human services

-AccessCal is a strong partner in the community and takes part in several different collaborations with government agencies, faith-based institutions, schools, and other service providers in an effort to help ensure community members have equal access to services and are civically engaged.
-AccessCal is also a host to several university and college students per year who choose AccessCal as their service provider of choice to complete their required internship hours.
-AccessCal’s growth is a result of our strong funding partnerships at the federal, state, county, and local level.
-AccessCal also receives a great amount of funding from foundations, corporations and private donors.
+AccessCal is a vital partner in the community and takes part in several different collaborations with government agencies, faith-based institutions, schools, and other service providers to ensure community members have equal access to services and are civically engaged.
+AccessCal is also a host to several university and college students per year who choose AccessCal to complete their required internship hours.
+AccessCal’s growth results from our strong funding partnerships at the federal, state, county, and local levels.
+AccessCal also receives a tremendous amount of funding support from foundations, corporations, and private donors.

 AccessCal continues to be praised by different entities across the nation for our capacity to deliver culturally and linguistically sensitive services that help empower community members in need.
-AccessCal has also continued to be at the frontline delivering services throughout the COVID-19 pandemic and has restructured client service delivery procedures to keep in line with CDC safety regulations.
-Throughout the pandemic, AccessCal has not disengaged from the community.
-AccessCal’s team has maintained its commitment to those in need and will continue to do so as we fulfill our motto “Preserving Dignity, Enriching Lives.”
+AccessCal has also continued to be at the frontline providing services throughout the COVID-19 pandemic and has restructured client service delivery procedures in line with CDC safety regulations.
+Throughout the pandemic, AccessCal has remained closely engaged with the community and will continue to do so as we fulfill our motto, “Preserving Dignity, Enriching Lives.”